All Episodes

 Couldn't get the drivers.

-Uh next question from Russia that is kind of long.
+Next question from Russert is kind of long.

-Uh he said, Mr. Mayor, if you read the City of New Orleans comprehensive, and I've read it, and I'll show it to you and our viewers.
+He said, Mr. Mayor, if you read the City of New Orleans comprehensive, and I've read it, and I'll show it to you and our viewers, it says very clearly, conduct of an actual evacuation will be the responsibility of the mayor of New Orleans.

-It says very clearly, conduct of an actual evacuation will be the responsibility of the mayor of New Orleans, the city of New Orleans who utilize all available resources to quickly and safely evacuate threatened areas.
+The city of New Orleans will utilize all available resources to quickly and safely evacuate threatened areas.

 Additional personnel will be recruited to assist in evacuating procedures as needed.